New laws needed to regulate ‘novel’ gambling products such as loot boxes in video games: Josephine Teo

 The French Online Gaming Regulatory Authority, she pointed out, uses data to detect money laundering, match fixing and study players’ behaviour.

-Similarly, the Casino Regulatory Authority (CRA) is exploring how data analytics can be used to understand the risk profiles of patrons and identity those who pose regulatory risks, the minister said.
+Similarly, the Casino Regulatory Authority (CRA) is exploring how data analytics can be used to understand the risk profiles of patrons and identify those who pose regulatory risks, the minister said.

 “Such insights can be used to support policy development and enhance CRA’s risk management,” Mrs Teo said.